Re-imagining Hobart City Hall with a floor fit for a Queen

 Built in 1915, Hobart City Hall was erected with the capacity to hold 5,000 people standing within its walls.
 Now slightly smaller but with little changes to the Hall itself, the space is capable of holding just under 1,400 people.
 With plans to return the Hall to its original former glory, refurbishments have begun to take place from floor to ceiling, including the incredibly big and arduous task of updating the Hall’s well-loved floor, where Tasmanian Oak was called upon for the job.

 Leaving the difficult task to one of Hobart’s up and coming architectural firms, McCarthyReed, the firm painstakingly poured themselves over the Hall’s original architectural plans.
 The last major renovation the site saw was in the 1940’s but the original architectural plans were not considered in the update, leaving McCarthyReed to start at square one.

 “We wanted to ensure that all the original design elements were considered in the flooring update but also make sure that when the floor needs to be updated again, our plans could be easily followed.
 Because of the longevity and durability of Tasmanian Oak, that will likely not need to happen for at least another century,” explains Steve McCarthy of McCarthyReed

 Custom flooring to meet heritage requirements

-Consulting with experts from The University of Tasmania as well as Hobart City’s Senior Architect, Martin Schmidt, a collaborative effort was essential to make sure this heritage listed building remained up to code with modern day standards while staying true to the building’s original character.
-Custom features were vital to stay true to both of these design requirements including the use of 32mm thick Tasmania Oak floor boards.
+Consulting with experts from The University of Tasmania as well as Hobart City’s Senior Architect, Martin Schmidt, a collaborative effort was essential to make sure this heritage-listed building remained up to code with modern-day standards while staying true to the building’s original character.
+Custom features were vital to staying true to both of these design requirements including the use of 32mm thick Tasmania Oak floorboards.